 Why Being Choked To Death Could Be A Good Way To Go

 - It’s a surprise.
-No more worries Death coming one day, you worry.
+Death is coming one day, you worry.
 No more worries.
 It’s here!

 - You get human contact during your last seconds alive.